Alumni Student Recruitment Activities

 Prospective and Admitted Student Reception Host

 The Office of Undergraduate Admissions invites potential applicants to U-M information receptions each fall and spring.
 Prospective student receptions are held in August at 13 Michigan locations, while admitted student receptions are held in the spring at 15 Michigan locations.
-At these receptions, alumni share their Michigan spirit by assisting the admissions and U-M staff.
-They help with registration, greet students, their families, and other alumni, talk informally about the University, and help in the question-and-answer session.
+At these receptions, alumni share their Michigan spirit by assisting U-M staff.
+They help with registration, greeting students, families, and other alumni, and talk informally about U-M, helping in the question-and-answer session.

 In addition, some U-M alumni clubs sponsor a summer send-off picnic, brunch, or reception for incoming students from their area.
-As a recruiter, you may be invited to attend or, if there is no local club, plan such an event on your own.
-This is a good way to introduce students to the local alumni club and encourage a positive perspective about the University.
-Undergraduate Admissions will send clubs or individual alumni a list of all incoming students and can also provide names, addresses, and phone numbers of currently enrolled students who may be invited to participate in the send-off.
+As a recruiter, you may be invited to attend such an event or asked to plan one on your own if there is no local club.
+This is a good way to introduce students to the local alumni club and encourage a positive perspective about U-M. The Office of Undergraduate Admissions will send clubs or individual alumni a list of all incoming students and can also provide names, addresses, and phone numbers of currently enrolled students who may be invited to participate in the send-off.

 International Alumni Student Recruitment